 water masses through North Atlantic Deep-Water formation, as recorded by the benthic foraminiferal carbon isotopes from the nearby records [53,54].
 A few lighter δ18O in N. pachyderma within the penultimate deglaciation on the southern Greenland margin [35,55] were attributed to the Greenland Ice Sheet (GIS) meltwater discharge.
 However, the lighter δ18O events appear to be absent on the high-resolution Eirik Drift records [25,52], which might be either due to the limited spatial influence of the meltwater or a mismatch between the age models.
 In any case, if these events were not recorded on the high-resolution Eirik Drift sites (Figure 1), it is implausible that those events will be recorded either in core 37JPC or Hu90-08 (this study) due to the coarse temporal resolution or dissipation of the meltwater signatures at those sites.
 However, Winsor et al. [55] and Carlson et al. [35] provided an alternative explanation suggesting that the sustained cold and fresh East Greenland Current may have suppressed the δ18O from ~128 ka onward at site MD99-2227 (Figure 1), which cannot be tested at site Hu90-08 at present due to coarse temporal resolution.

-The high IRD/g and %N. pachyderma peak with the concomitant decrease in %N. incompta in H11 of core Hu90-08 (Figure 6) suggest that the ice-rafting and meltwater were discharged.
-The precipitous decrease from 14.54% to near absent N. incompta and traces of G. inflata and T. quinqueloba suggests the impact of prevailing meltwater and the absence of seasonal subpolar water.
+The high IRD/g and %N. pachyderma peak with the concomitant decrease in %N. incompta in H11 of core Hu90-08 (Figure 6) suggests that the ice-rafting and meltwater were discharged.
+The precipitous decrease from 14.54% to near-absent N. incompta and traces of G. inflata and T. quinqueloba suggests the impact of prevailing meltwater and the absence of seasonal subpolar water.
 In core 37JPC [~300 km from the SE Grand Banks coast], the 95% N. pachyderma and 683 lithics/g with the trace T. quinqueloba in H11 suggest that widespread ice-rafting during H11 in the Newfoundland Basin [24].
 Carlson et al. [35] reported a CaCO3 (%) peak and Fe and Ti trough using the XRF-scanner data for H11,

 where the authors attributed it to the GIS discharge.
 An IRD/g and %N. pachyderma peak with the lighter δ18O in N. pachyderma and Cibicidoides wuellerstorfi was also reported for H11 in core MD03-2664 [25,52,54].
 The authors suggested that such changes in the planktonic and benthic foraminifers reflect the meltwater impact.
-However, such δ18O shift was not found in cores 37JPC or Hu90-08, most likely due to the coarse temporal resolution of the
+However, such a δ18O shift was not found in cores 37JPC or Hu90-08, most likely due to the coarse temporal resolution of the

 latter records or spatial difference in response to the meltwater.